Electric field control of phonon angular momentum in perovskite BaTiO$_3$: Conclusion and suggested experiments

 \section{Conclusion and suggested experiments}

-The main result of this work is the calculated anisotropy of the phonon angular momentum relative to the electrical polarization $\bm P$ in BaTiO$_3$.
+The main result of this work is the calculated anisotropy of the angular momentum of the phonon relative to the electrical polarization $\bm P$ in BaTiO$_3$.
 The phonon angular momentum anisotropy is two-fold.
-First, the phonon angular momentum in the plane perpendicular to polarization $\bm P$ in the tetragonal phase is about six times larger than in the direction parallel to $\bm P$.
-Second, within the plane perpendicular to the $\bm P$ about half of the phonon angular momentum is concentrated within $\pm 5^{\circ}$ of the high-symmetry crystal directions.
+First, the phonon angular momentum in the plane perpendicular to polarization $\bm P$ in the tetragonal phase is about six times higher than in the direction parallel to $\bm P$.
+Second, within the plane perpendicular to $\bm P$, about half of the phonon angular momentum is concentrated within $\pm 5^{\circ}$ of the high-symmetry crystal directions.

-As these anisotropies in phonon angular momentum are tied to $\bm P$ it naturally follows that reorientation of $\bm P$, induced by an external electric field, will then redistribute phonon angular momentum as well.
-Therefore, any physical phenomenon, such as those listed in Sec.~\ref{sec:Intro}, that depends on phonon angular momentum in a ferroelectric, such as BaTiO$_3$, could be controlled by the application of an external electric field.
+As these anisotropies in phonon angular momentum are tied to $\bm P$, it naturally follows that the reorientation of $\bm P$, induced by an external electric field, will then redistribute phonon angular momentum as well.
+Therefore, any physical phenomenon, such as those listed in Sec.~\ref{sec:Intro}, that depends on the angular momentum of phonons in a ferroelectric, such as BaTiO$_3$, could be controlled by applying an external electric field.

-Here we focus on only one of the physical phenomena that rely on phonon angular momentum, the Einstein-de Haas effect.
-This effect could be probed via ultrafast demagnetization experiments.
-As BaTiO$_3$ itself is not magnetic, one would need to couple BaTiO$_3$ to a magnetic material, or consider a multiferroic material, or create a heterostructure between BaTiO$_3$ and a non-polar magnetic perovskite.
-In the stacked geometry, change in the electron's angular momentum generated in the magnet has the opportunity to transfer into the phonon angular momentum in the adjacent BaTiO$_3$ Given our results, we predict that the angular momentum transfer will depend on the relative alignment (parallel or perpendicular) between the magnetic domains ($\bm M$) and the BaTiO$_3$ polarization $\bm P$.
+Here, we focus on only one of the physical phenomena that rely on phonon angular momentum, the Einstein-de Haas effect.
+This effect could be probed via ultrafast demagnetization experiments as in Ref.~\cite{nature_EdH}.
+As BaTiO$_3$ itself is not magnetic, one would need to couple BaTiO$_3$ to a magnetic material, consider a multiferroic material, or create a heterostructure between BaTiO$_3$ and a nonpolar magnetic perovskite.
+In the stacked geometry, the change in the angular momentum of the electron generated in the magnet has the opportunity to transfer into the phonon angular momentum in the adjacent BaTiO$_3$.
+Given our results (see Sec.~\ref{sec:results}), we predict that angular momentum transfer will depend on relative alignment (parallel or perpendicular) between magnetic domains ($\bm M$) and the BaTiO$_3$ polarization $\bm P$.